xylemase/TestingTools/README.md

 this is written, that's an exhaustive list of all that I do.

 You'll **never** want to run with `-meta_test` in place during production use.
-It's purely diagnostic, just to ensure that a desired error can be caught.
+It's purely diagnostic, to ensure that a desired error can be caught.

 ### Python